 2nd printing, Aug.
 2009.)

 Apterichtus klazingai (Weber, 1913)

 No larger than a pencil point sticking out of the sand, this tiny, sharp-snouted snake eel with spots on the head is an unusual find for eel aficionados and quite difficult to spot.
-A similar pointy-nosed species, the Yellowtail Snake Eel (A. flavicaudus), is yellowish and larger.
+A similar pointy-nosed species, the Yellowtail Snake Eel (A. flavicaudus), is yellowish with pale patches and grows to a larger size.
 To 10 in.
 Indo-Pacific.
 Photo: Ho`okena, Hawai`i.
 40 ft.

 More information on this species can be found in Reef and Shore Fishes of the Hawaiian Islands by Dr. John E. Randall.